dy/sprae/r&d.md

     ? call it `:define="x, y, z"`?
       -> it seems `:with="x=1, y=2"` works well. `:let` has dissonance with js'y let.
     ? how to extend state
-  3. `:with.x="1", :with.y="2"`
-    + easier to parse, since init code can be _messy_
+    + It already just works via `:fx="x=1, y=2"` since we do sandboxing...

+### [ ] `:scope="a=1,b=2"` instead of with="{...}"? -> yes

+  + shorter syntax
+  + on par with django, liquid
+  ~ avoids js with association
+  + enables per-variable effects
+  + it's more natural for immediate scope to have access to vars `:fx="x=1,y=2,get=()=>x++"`
+    * rather than creating a layer of storage
-    - against paradigm
+  - unclear/complicated parsing
+  ? or `:define="a=1, b=2"`, `:let="a=1"`
+  - doesn't create a scope
+  - can simply be done via `:fx="a=1, b=2"`

+### [x] What's the best name for :scope/:with/:data? -> :scope

+  1. :with
+    - bad remembrance of JS with
+      +~ not necessarily the case
+    - `:with="{x:1,y:2,get(){x+y}}"` has problem of immediate scope access, we need define variables instead
+    - `:with` looks weird although it's supposed to make sense
+  2. :scope
+    + the most direct name for "block scope"
+    + `js-scope` makes sense
+    + can be used without data, just to indicate a separate scope
+    + on par with petit-vue
+    - scope attribute is used for th
+      ~ rare, but can be set via `:={scope:'xyz'}`
+    - :scope/@scope is used in CSS
+  3. :=
+    - cannot be used on its own
+  4. :local=""
+  5. :ctx=""

+### [x] Should we extend `:with-<x>`, `:class-<x>`, `:style-<x>`, `:data-<x>`? -> no: duplication, syntax mismatch

+  - just aliases for objects
+  - unnecessarily complicates API
+  - `:with-<x>` exposes variable name into attribute space, which is bad
+  - `:data-<x>` is literally covered by default attribute handler
+  - `:style---bar` is hard to parse and hard to read
+  - all we need to solve is - make with not update whole thing ~ but what's the other way? we have to split per-variable effects...

 ## [x] Should we inherit values from `init` in `sprae(el, init)`, instead of creating a snapshot of reactive values in `init`? -> nah, nice idea but too little use.
 Better create signals struct.

   + it allows passing any arbitrary scope to initialize from.
   - it can make hard finding reactive sources...
   + it is sort-of neat pattern: object parent updates its particular state: it can also have observable method making object a store
   -> can be delegated to a separate functionality - init just gets converted to reactive store
   + it sort-of makes `init` directly a scope (a parent of scope), which is more natural-ish rather than 2 independent entities
   + can pass both observables and direct state anywhere, eg. init child components from it -> worthy of a separate library, signal-struct?

 ## [x] Per-directive initialize vs per-element initialize -> directives can immediately initialize rest on elements

   + Per-directive is very simple and trivial approach
   - Per-directive doesn't read attributes order and init directives independently ~ Practically linear in-order init doesn't make much service either here
   - Per-directive is a bit hard to deal with scopes
   -> gotta benchmark, vs just walker.
   -> seems unavoidable to combine :if within :each, since :each should remove elements and init on find only

 ## [x] avoid updating unchanged directives if values don't affect them -> signal struct

   ? what if we use preact/signals to subscribe only to required props?
   -> parseExpr is going to need to be handled by core.js (not directives), and detect & subscribe to dependencies itself -> so that directive updator gets invoked only when any of expr dependencies change -> gotta solve via signal-struct

 ## [x] Replace :else-if with :else :if -> yes

   + `:else :if=""` is meaningful expansion of both directives
   + `:else :if` is coming from JS
   + `:else :if` doesn't throw error in JSDOM tests
   - less resemblance with vue
     ~ we don't care as_much, alpine doesn't even have that
   - loses indicator that it's single token, it's still parsed in-relation ~ it should be separate tokens, like :else [do rest]
   - it can confuse `:if :else` for `:else :if` which is wrong

 ## [x] Keep className marker of directive or not? -> no

   -> No: first, there's :class directive changing the class itself;
   -> Second, there's easier way to just "evaporate" directive = not initialize twice;
   -> Third, there's too much pollution with class markers

 ## [x] :html? ->  ~~Nope: can be implemented via any prop~~ remove it